 Verse 22, “They came to Bethsaida and some people brought a blind man and begged Jesus to touch him.”

-As Mark recorded, “some people brought a blind man and begged Jesus to touch him.”
+It is recorded in this account that “some people brought a blind man and begged Jesus to touch him.”
 The people could have been bringing the blind man to Jesus because he was a part of their village and they cared for his well-being.
-On the other hand, perhaps they desired to see the miracles of Jesus for themselves and looked for anyone to be healed so they could witness firsthand Christ’s miraculous power.
+On the other hand they could have simply desired to see the miracles of Jesus for themselves; they were looking for anyone to be healed so they could witness firsthand Christ’s miraculous power.
 No matter their motive, they had confidence that Jesus would be able to do a great work for this man.

 Before we proceed, we must acknowledge the spiritual lesson hidden within this initial verse.
 Here we find encouragement for all of those who are weak in faith.
 Like the blind man, there will be moments in our life when we will find ourselves spiritually hurting or in need of healing.
 We may lack the faith to believe that Jesus can do anything for us, so we question, “why would he care for me?”
 Similar to the blind man, we often need the help of those around us to carry us to the Savior through prayer and faith.
 Our faith is not always strong enough to get us to Christ on our own, but through the encouragement and faithful pursuit of other Christians, we can find ourselves at the feet of Christ ready to receive His healing touch.
 When we are weak, He is strong and will renew our faith to believe in Him again (2 Corinthians 12:9-10).

 The first part of this verse can be viewed as an intimate act of love before the miracle happens.
-Jesus did not choose to do the healing with everyone around, but instead, He took the man alone with Him outside of the busy village.
+Jesus did not choose to do the healing with everyone around, but instead He took the man alone with Him outside of the busy village.
 Jesus did not have to do this, nor did he have to touch him at all.
-He could have simply spoken a word right there in the middle of the bustling crowd, and the man would have been healed.
+He could’ve simply spoken a word right there in the middle of the bustling crowd and the man would’ve been healed.
 However, Jesus chose to tend to this man in a very caring way.
-Jesus, being divine in His nature, perhaps already knew that the man lacked faith.
+Jesus, being divine in his nature, perhaps already knew that the man lacked faith.
 In compassion and love, Jesus “led him outside the village.”
 We are not told if anyone followed, or if the disciples were near, but what is important to note is that Jesus intentionally sought to be alone with this man.

 The second part of this verse is small but an important part of the event; Jesus spat right into the man’s eyes.
 He could have healed this man without spitting because we’ve read about Him doing miracles without this action.
 However it was included as a seemingly necessary part of Jesus’ calculated process to (1) taking them outside the village, (2) spit on his eyes, and (3) then touch Him.